RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

 ---
-Title: Configure Istio as an ingress controller for external routing
+Title: Configure Istio for external routing
 linkTitle: Istio ingress routing
 description: Configure Istio as an ingress controller for access to your Redis Enterprise databases from outside the Kubernetes cluster.
 weight: 25